c9s/bbgo/doc/development/indicator.md

 secondClosedPrice := closePrices.Last(1)
 ```

-To create a EMA indicator instance, again, simply pass the closePrice indicator to the SMA stream constructor:
+To create an EMA indicator instance, again, simply pass the closePrice indicator to the SMA stream constructor:

 ```go
 ema := indicatorv2.EMA(closePrices, 17)